Can a file really be deleted forever? What exactly happens when you “delete” a file, and how easy is it to retrieve it?

 What You Do: Right-click the Recycle Bin/Trash folder and empty it.
 The file is removed from your Recycle Bin/Trash folder.

-What Actually Happens: Links to the data are now deleted BUT information still exists on the hard drive.
-How much depends on the computer and operating system you use.
+What Actually Happens: Links to the data are now deleted but information still exists on the hard drive.
+How much depends on the computer and operating system that you are using.

-A file is only completely eliminated and becomes unrecoverable when it’s overwritten with other data – like scribbling something out with a pen.
+A file is only completely eliminated and becomes unrecoverable when it’s overwritten with other data – in the same way that you might scribble over something with a pen.

-The programs below prevent recovery by doing just that.
+The programs below prevent file recovery by ensuring that data is overwritten.

 How to Delete a File on Your Hard Drive, Forever